meegpipe/meegpipe/tutorials/batman/splitting_raw_data.md

 scheleton of a _main_ processing script that takes care of all the necessary
 preliminaries: picking the files to be processed, creating the processing pipelines, and running the pipeline on the chosen set of files.
-Below I describe step-by-step how I would write such a [split_files.m][split_files_m] script.
+Below I describe step-by-step how I would write such a [split_files.m][split_files_m] script (or function).

 [split_files_m]: ./+batman/split_files.m

-First I define the output directory where we the splitted data files will be
+First I define the output directory where the split data files should be stored:
-stored:

 ````matlab
 OUTPUT_DIR = '/data1/projects/meegpipe/batman_tut/gherrero/split_files_output';
 `````

 I also define a few other parameters that I may want to play with when tuning the processing pipeline.
-For instance, all processing nodes generate (sometimes very profuse) HTML reports.
-These are very useful for assessing whether the node did what it was expected to do.
+For instance, all processing nodes generate HTML reports.
+These are very useful to determine whether the node did what it was expected to do.
 However, when you have already ensured that the nodes are working well, you may want to deactivate the HTML report generation so that processing is faster.
 Depending on your pipeline configuration and the size of your data files, the speedup can be _very